 “Wounded by sin, clouded by temptation, we are our own worst enemy.
 Everything we say and do arises from within our own hearts.
 If our hearts change, it stands to reason that our actions will follow.”
 Terry Modica (http://gnm.org/good-news-reflections/ )

-We see misery played out in a powerful way in the lives of the Pharisees during Jesus’ time.
-He not only came to show us by His own life how we are to live, He used the Pharasees as a prime example of how we are not to live.
+We see misery played out powerfully in the lives of the Pharisees during Jesus’ time.
+He not only came to show us by his own life how we are to live, but He also used the Pharisees as a prime example of how we are not to live.
 They were pious and arrogant!
 They were mean, vengeful, and always trying to trip up Jesus.
-Their hatred for Him was palatable because He was always exposing their sinfulness.
+Their hatred for him was palatable because he was constantly exposing their sinfulness.
 No one wants to be exposed.
 If they could just get rid of him!
-Mark 8:11 tells us that Jesus “sighed from the depth of his spirit” because of their actions.
+Mark 8:11 tells us that Jesus “sighed from the depth of his spirit” because of their actions.”

 He could have retaliated, but he didn’t.
 We would have liked him to so we could justify our own reaction to the hurt we feel from others.
 But, he humbly walked away and in the end, he humbly received the torturous beatings and crucifixion.

 Misery can be a stern mother.
-But, Psalm 119 tells us that being afflicted is a good thing, “It is good that I have been afflicted, that I may learn your statutes.”
-Also, sometimes, we can learn from other’s afflictions.
-Take my mother-in-law for instance.
-I believe I learned more from her at the end of her journey, when she laid dying and unresponsive.
-I learned more about compassion that cannot be measured; love that cannot be returned, and inexplicable joy in the midst of it all.
+But Psalm 119 tells us that being afflicted is a good thing, “It is good that I have been afflicted, that I may learn your statutes.”
+Also, sometimes, we can learn from others’ afflictions.
+Take my mother-in-law, for instance.
+I learned more from her at the end of her journey when she lay dying and unresponsive.
+I learned more about compassion that cannot be measured, love that cannot be returned, and inexplicable joy in the midst of it all.

-When I would sit vigil in the evening with her, I could sense God’s presence, as in Genesis 28:16, …surely the Lord is in this place.”
-The joy I felt during that time was unmistakable; the joy of knowing that Catherine would soon be in God’s presence.
+When I would sit vigil in the evening with her, I could sense God’s presence, as in Genesis 28:16, “…surely the Lord is in this place.”
+The joy I felt during that time was unmistakable.
+The joy of knowing that Catherine would soon be in God’s presence.
 Truth be told, I was a bit jealous.
-I recall saying to her several times even though she could not respond, “Aren’t you excited?!
+I recall saying to her several times, even though she could not respond, “Aren’t you excited?!
 You will soon see all of your family and friends that have gone before you.
 They’re waiting for you.
 God is waiting for you.
 Oh yeah, and don’t forget to put in a good word for me – I need it!”
-I thought I heard her say, “Yes, you do!” one time, but it was probably my imagination.
+I thought I heard her say, “Yes, you do!” once, but it was probably my imagination.